Divius/Divius.github.io/posts/ironic-denver-2019.rst

 features and fixes in Ironic.

-The hottest topic was reducing the deployment time by reducing the number of reboots that are done during the whole provisioning process. `Ramdisk deploy`_ was identified as a very promising feature to solve this, as well as enable booting from remote volumes not supported directly by Ironic and/or Cinder.
+The hottest topic was reducing the deployment time by reducing the number of reboots that are done during the provisioning process. `Ramdisk deploy`_ was identified as a very promising feature to solve this, as well as enable booting from remote volumes not supported directly by Ironic and/or Cinder.
 A few SIG members committed to testing it as soon as possible.